'Forever And A Death': The Bond Connection

 Everything you need to know about Donald Westlake, his novel 'Forever and a Death' and it's Bond 18 connection

-In February 2015, I traveled to the Howard Gotlieb Archival Research Center at Boston University to examine the story outlines and relevant correspondence.
+In 2015 I traveled to the Howard Gotlieb Archival Research Center at Boston University to examine the story outlines and relevant correspondence.
 In the course of that research, I stumbled upon a manuscript of Fall of the City a.k.a.
 Forever and a Death.
-My article, published in issue #32 of MI6 Confidential in October 2015, is the first to acknowledge the existence of Westlake’s novel and its connection to the Bond series.
+My article, published in issue #32 of MI6 Confidential in October 2015, is the first to acknowledge the existence of Westlake’s novel and its relationship to the Bond series.

 What did Westlake contribute to the Bond 18 project?

 Westlake wrote two story treatments for EON Productions during the summer and fall of 1995, prior to the release of GoldenEye.
 The first treatment is 35 pages and the second 9 pages.
 None of Westlake’s material was used in any of the Bond films.